ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

             --env "DEFAULT_EMAIL=mail@yourdomain.tld" \
             jrcs/letsencrypt-nginx-proxy-companion

+#### Start Jenkins

-6. Run Jenkins by executing the following command (change the hostname and choose which port alternative you need)
+7. Run Jenkins by executing the following command (change the hostname and choose which port alternative you need)

         docker run -itd --name jenkins \
             --restart always \
             -v jenkins_data:/var/jenkins_home \
             -v /var/run/docker.sock:/var/run/docker.sock \
             -e VIRTUAL_HOST=your.jenkins.domain -e VIRTUAL_PORT=8080 \    # Alternative 1: If you are NOT using a separate NGINX instance
             -e LETSENCRYPT_HOST=your.jenkins.domain \                     # Only needed if Alternative 1 is used
-            -p 8080:8080                                               # Alternative 2: If you ARE using a separate NGINX instance jenkins-artemis
+            -p <some port of your choosing>:8080 \                        # Alternative 2: If you ARE using a separate NGINX instance jenkins-artemis

-7. Wait until the docker container is deployed and Jenkins is running.
+8. Wait until the docker container is deployed and Jenkins is running.
 Open Jenkins in your browser (e.g. `localhost:8080`) and setup the admin user account (install all suggested plugins).
 You can get the initial admin password using the following command.